 We handle cases on behalf of train accident victims and have our number 1 (877) 561-0000 available 24/7 to field your questions.

 We hear about these incidents over and over again in the media: a vehicle inexplicably drives onto train tracks and then is slammed into by an oncoming train.
 Not only do occupants in the vehicle suffer, but, frequently, passengers on the train suffer serious injury and death, too.

 According to national statistics, there is a person or vehicle hit by a train every 115 minutes in this country.
 Some of the types of train accidents or incidents that may occur and that a catastrophic injury lawyer from our firm has handled include the following situations:

 Train to car collisions are the most common type of train accident and the deadliest for motorists.
 In fact, a motorist is 20 times more likely to die in a crash with a train than they are in collisions involving another motor vehicle.

-When approaching a railroad crossing, many drivers continue to make the mistake of believing that an oncoming train will be able to stop in time if their vehicles is crossing the tracks and gets stuck or stalls.
+When approaching a railroad crossing, many drivers continue to make the mistake of believing that an incoming train will be able to stop in time if their vehicles is crossing the tracks and gets stuck or stalls.
 However, this just is not the case.
 The truth is, it can take a train full of passengers or cargo more than one mile to come to a complete stop once the operator hits the brakes.

-The federal government data concludes that most fatal train crashes occur at railroad crossing, causing more than 600 deaths each year and leaving another 2,500 victims injured.
+The federal government data concludes that most fatal train crashes occur at railroad crossings, causing more than 600 deaths each year and leaving another 2,500 victims injured.
 Even more alarming, approximately 75 percent of these crashes happen during daytime hours.